ProxyNode/proxynode/doc/developer-notes.md

 **testnet mode**

-Run with the -testnet option to run with "play PRXs (tPRX)" on the test network, if you are testing multi-machine code that needs to operate prxoss the internet.
+Run with the -testnet option to run with "play PRXs (tPRX)" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 **DEBUG_LOCKORDER**

-Prx Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
+Proxynode Core is a multithreaded application, and deadlocks or other multithreading bugs can be very difficult to track down.
 Compiling with -DDEBUG_LOCKORDER (configure CXXFLAGS="-DDEBUG_LOCKORDER -g") inserts run-time checks to keep track of which locks are held, and adds warnings to the debug.log file if inconsistencies are detected.